 - Next, add the salt and black pepper.
 Taste for the seasoning – sometimes I add a little bit of sugar if the tomatoes need it.
 Just make sure to always taste your food as your cooking.
 You’ll know when it’s right for you and your family.

 Before serving, add the cream to the soup and correct the seasoning once more.
 Typically, I use half and half as I find heavy cream too heavy.
-At the last minute, add the basil and be sure to crown each bowl with a Parmesan Crisp.
-Or just eat the Parmesan Crisp between slurps of soup.
-I won't judge.
+At the last minute, sprinkle in the basil.

 How to safely puree hot soup in a regular blender